Morgan Avenue station: Station layout

 This station has two tracks and two side platforms.
-Both platforms have their original BMT style mosaic trim line and name tablets that are predominantly earth tones of brown, tan, orange with white accents.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
+Both platforms have their original BMT style mosaic trim line and name tablets that are predominantly earth tones of brown, tan, and orange with white accents.
 There are "M" tablets for "Morgan" on the trim line at regular intervals and name tablets that have "MORGAN AVE" in serif font.
 There are also directional mosaic signs in the same style as the name tablets.

 Both platforms have large square columns tiled in white since they are below buildings and not the sidewalk.
 All of them have name plates reading "MORGAN AVE" in black sans serif lettering on a white mosaic background.
 The mosaic name plates on the columns are unusual to the subway system, since most of the system's station-pillar name plates are merely plaques.

 Exits

 This station has two entrances/exits.
 There is a staffed entrance at the extreme east (railroad south) end of the station with a token booth.
 A long ramp from each platform leads to a waiting area that allows a free transfer between directions.
 A turnstile bank leads to a mezzanine with a token booth and three street stairs going up to all corners of Morgan Avenue and Harrison Place except the northwestern one.
 One of the stairs features an original BMT design while the other two were renovated later.
 The entrances serve a mostly industrial area, so they are not heavily used; the one to the northeastern corner was closed in the early 2010s.

 The station's other entrance/exit is in an unstaffed brick station house on ground level on the west side of Bogart Street on the T-intersection of Harrison Place.
 There are two exit-only and one High Entry/Exit turnstiles inside and one staircase to each platform at their west (railroad north) ends.
 This is also a full-time entrance.